datafolklabs/cement/doc-new/themes/docuapi/README.md

 **Note:** In most situations you will be well off just using the theme and maybe in some cases provide your own template(s).
 Please refer to the [Hugo Documentation](http://gohugo.io/overview/introduction/) for that.

 But you may find styling issues, etc., that you want to fix.
-Pull requests of this type is welcomed.
+Those Pull Requests are warmly welcomed!

-**If you find issues that obviously belongs to  [Slate](https://github.com/lord/slate), then please report/fix them there, and we will pull in the latest changes here when that is done.**
+**If you find issues that obviously belongs to  [Slate](https://github.com/lord/slate), then please report/fix them there, and we will pull in the latest changes here.**

 This project provides a very custom asset bundler in [bundler.go](https://github.com/bep/docuapi/blob/master/bundler.go) written in Go.